continued from a previous entry

 - Cosmic Death and Meaning

-Now we might avoid our cosmic descent into nothingness and its implications if one of these conjectures is true: the death of our universe brings about the birth of another one; the many worlds interpretation of quantum mechanics is true; other universes exist in a multiverse; or, if all descends into nothingness, a quantum fluctuation brings about something from this nothing.
+Now we might avoid our cosmic descent into nothingness and its implications if, for example, one of these conjectures is true: the death of our universe brings about the birth of another one; the many-worlds interpretation of quantum mechanics is true; other universes exist in a multiverse; or, if all descend into nothingness, a quantum fluctuation brings about something from this nothing.
 Or maybe nothingness is impossible as Parmenides argued long ago.

 Such speculative scenarios lead us back to the idea that something must be eternal for there to be a meaning of life.
-For if nothingness—no space, no time, nothing for all eternity—is our fate then all seems futile.
+For if nothingness is our fate—no space, no time, nothing for all eternity—then all seems futile.
 We may have experienced meaning while we lived, and the cosmos may have been slightly meaningful while it existed, but if everything vanishes for eternity isn’t it all pointless?
 And, unfortunately, death appears inevitable for both ourselves and the cosmos.
 How then do we avoid feeling forlorn?

 - Scientific Immortality: Individual and Cosmic